XRPLF/xrpl-dev-portal/content/_code-samples/address_encoding/README.md

 # Address Encoding

-Demonstrates how to encode XRP Ledger addresses in base58.
+Encode and decode XRP Ledger addresses in base58.
+(This implementation is equivalent to the ones included in most client libraries.)